12 Modules - courses are offered in English

 - Integrating diversity and cultural parameters while interacting with stakeholders

 Legal factors come into play at every stage of the life of a business/intraprise, and concern all of its activities.
-To avoid painful mistakes and understand the limits of the law, it is crucial to understand the its underpinnings:
+The purpose of this course is that each participant:

 To follow through their projects or ensure their collective, business leaders need to maximize the level of engagement of their working colleagues.
 Giving meaning, ensuring respect for fairness, and adopting an approach based on taking people into consideration, all form the basis of trust, a prerequisite in terms of engagement: